Skip to main content

 Where Did the Fear Originate

-The association between cancer stems from the Nobel Prize-winning work of Drs.
+The association between testosterone and prostate cancer stems from the Nobel Prize-winning work of Drs.
 Huggins and Hodges in the 1940s.
 They observed that in men with advanced, metastatic prostate cancer, drastically reducing testosterone through castration caused the tumors to regress.
 Conversely, administering testosterone to these very ill men caused the cancer to grow.

-From this observation, the “androgen hypothesis” was born ∞ the simple, linear idea that higher testosterone levels directly fuel growth.
+From this observation, the “androgen hypothesis” was born ∞ the simple, linear idea that higher testosterone levels directly fuel prostate cancer growth.
 This concept became dogma in medical education and practice for decades, creating a legacy of fear around testosterone that persists today.
-This foundational model, while groundbreaking for its time, depicted only one part of a much larger and more complex biological picture, particularly as it pertains to men with normal or levels.
+This foundational model, while groundbreaking for its time, depicted only one part of a much larger and more complex biological picture, particularly as it pertains to men with normal or low testosterone levels.

 Understanding the body’s hormonal regulation system is the first step toward separating historical medical dogma from current clinical evidence.